Bart Schenkeveld: Feyenoord (2009–2012)

 On 29 November 2009, exactly one year after his comeback, Schenkeveld made his official debut for Feyenoord's first team in the Eredivisie away match against ADO Den Haag (0–2).
 Due to Giovanni van Bronckhorst's suspension, Schenkeveld played on the right back position, as Kelvin Leerdam switched to left back.

 On 7 January 2010, Schenkeveld signed his first professional contract with the Rotterdam club.
 It was confirmed that he will stay in de Kuip until summer 2012, with an option for another season.

 On 23 December 2011, Schenkeveld joined another Rotterdam based team Excelsior on a loan deal.

 Heracles Almelo and PEC Zwolle (2012–2017)

 Between 2012 and 2017, Schenkeveld played for Eredivisie clubs Heracles Almelo and Zwolle.

 Melbourne City

 In August 2017, A-League club Melbourne City announced it had signed Schenkeveld on a 2-year deal.

 On 22 January 2019, Schenkeveld scored his first goal for the club in a stoppage time winner against the Western Sydney Wanderers FC.
 He departed Melbourne City in July 2019.

 Panathinaikos

-On 28 August 2019, Superleague Greece club Panathinaikos announced it had signed Schenkeveld on a two-year deal.
-Schenkeveld as soon as he found his feet in the 2019–20 season.
-He is regarded as the player of the season and is a kind of player the club have lacked for years.
+On 28 August 2019, Superleague Greece club Panathinaikos announced they had signed Schenkeveld on a two-year deal.
+He had a good first season with the Greens, receiving positive comments for his performance despite the poor team results.